How to Potty Train a Puppy Using a Crate and Playpen Setup

 Importantly, your puppy should only be granted freedom after they’ve gone potty in the right spot.

 Why?
-Because when the opportunity to explore freely is offered as a reward for going potty where you want them to, your puppy becomes more motivated to "go" quickly and in the right place.
+Because when the opportunity to explore freely is offered as a reward for going potty where you want them to, your puppy becomes more motivated to "go" quickly.
 Over time, they learn that going potty outdoors—or on the designated pee pad—results in a highly desirable outcome: the freedom to play and roam.

 Freedom is one of the most powerful rewards you can offer your puppy, just as motivating as a tasty treat.
 That’s why it should become a cornerstone of your housebreaking strategy.